 Before you reach Hoi Ha, there are several large structures made with stones on the left side of the trail.
 These Lime Kilns (石灰窰) were used for burning oyster shells and coral skeletons to make limestone back in the 20th century.

-Today, there are only two lime kilns that are still intact (there were four) and are considered as a historical landmark in Hoi Ha.
+Today, there are only two lime kilns that are still intact (there were four) and are considered as a historical landmarks in Hoi Ha.

 Take a closer look by walking to the right of the lime kiln and up the stairs.
 When you reach the top of the stairs, you can see the inside of the large cylindrical lime kiln.

 Continue hiking toward Hoi Ha Village

 The scenery along Hoi Ha Wan hike is quite nice.
 You can see the entire Hoi Ha Wan including the beach, the Drumming Rock (東風石), which are the large rocks next to the beach and Hoi Ha Village behind the beach.

 Arrive at Hoi Ha Wan